Big Tech faces brutal question on Capitol Hill over content harming kids

 GRAHAM TELLS ZUCKERBERG, 'YOU HAVE BLOOD ON YOUR HANDS,' AUDIENCE CHEERS

 "Instagram recently announced that it's going to restrict all teenagers from access to eating disorder material, suicidal ideation themed material, self-harm content.
 And that's fantastic.
-That's great. what's odd, what I'm trying to understand, is why it is that Instagram only restricting it's access just to sexually explicit, but only for teens ages 13 to 15.
+That's great.
+What's odd, what I'm trying to understand, is why it is that Instagram only restricts its access just to sexually explicit, but only for teens ages 13 to 15.
 Why not restricted for 16 and 17 year olds as well?," Sen. Mike Lee, R-Utah pressed.

 "Senator, my understanding is that we don't allow sexually explicit content on the service for people of any age," Mark Zuckerberg, CEO of Meta, Instagram’s parent company, answered.